The accessible friends network Constitution

 P Special General Meetings

 The Executive Committee may call a special general meeting of the Charity at any time.
 If at least ten members request such a meeting in writing stating the business to be considered the secretary shall call such a meeting.
-At least 21 days’ notice must be given.
+At least 48 hours (but may be flexible depending on the circumstances of the matter) notice must be given.
 The notice must state the business to be discussed.

 Q Procedure at General Meetings